Help Your Child Improve Composition Writing at Home

 5. Explore different writing styles

-Encourage your child to experiment with different styles to broaden their writing skills and to improve their ability to express themselves in diverse ways.
+Please encourage your child to experiment with different styles to broaden their writing skills and to improve their ability to express themselves in diverse ways.

-Keep in mind that only by letting them explore would they be able to discover and develop their own distinctive writing style!
+Keep in mind that only by letting them explore would they be able to discover and develop their distinctive writing style!

-6. Expand their vocabulary library
+7. Expand their vocabulary library

 Introduce your child to new words and figurative language (including metaphors, idioms, similes, etc) regularly and encourage your child to use them in their writing.